NeptuneLogger

 Parameters:

-• metrics (Dict[str, Union[Tensor, float]]) – Dictionary with metric names as keys and measured quantities as values.
+• metrics (dict[str, Union[Tensor, float]]) – Dictionary with metric names as keys and measured quantities as values.

 • step (Optional[int]) – Step number at which the metrics should be recorded